nikitavoloboev/data/focusing/goals.md

-# Focus themes
+# Goals

-My main focus in life is to [make, learn, write, design & share](rules.md) things.

-I try to work on impactful to me ideas by breaking them down into series of tasks.
-As a way to give direction to my life, I outline some [themes](https://www.youtube.com/watch?v=NVGuFdX5guE) for myself to focus on.

-## Clean up 2Do/GitHub tasks to < 500

-Currently 2Do holds 4900 tasks.
-Over 3500 of them are read-later links I have left before moving to Pocket.
-I want to clear up the list to < 500.

-This includes closing GitHub issues that are of priority to me.
-Beyond this I want to also clear Telegram Saved Messages & start clearing up Pocket list too after 2Do is done.
-Everything should be actionable and done with purpose & priority.
+Aside from my main focus in life to express myself by building things I want to exist.
+Making, learning, writing, designing and sharing everything.
+I want to have a [direction in life](https://www.youtube.com/watch?v=NVGuFdX5guE) in form of longer term goals.

 ## Learn Anything